 Second, many people have that all or nothing attitude.
 I can’t stress enough that you do not need anything special, a gym membership, extra money, or loads of time to exercise.
 Walking is a fantastic exercise and is free and easy.
 Exercising at home is a great option if you don’t have the time or money for a gym or personal trainer.
-And lastly, you no NOT need an hour a day to get and stay fit.
+And lastly, you do NOT need an hour a day to get and stay fit.
 Getting RID of these mindsets and changing the way you think about movement is key to getting and staying committed!

 2. In Diet

 How many wrinkled noses and excuses can one trainer hear?!
 I say that because I care.
 I care about YOU, your goals, and overall your future well-being.
 Sorry, but if you want to be healthy, fight disease, and lose weight, you have to eat vegetables and you have to find a way that you can explore them and enjoy them.
 (And dumping the can of peas into the microwave once a week is NOT what I am talking about.)
-As a trainer and coach, I do not care what diet you follow.
+As a trainer and coach, I don’t really care what diet you follow.
 Clean eating, Paleo, or Weight Watchers is fine with me.
 Just find something that works for you and do it!

 3. In Mindset

 Often overeating, sitting on the couch, or making poor choices is a symptom rather than a problem.
 Take time to tend to your mental and emotional health and be a detective.
 Ask yourself why you are making the same poor choice over and over again.
 Think about your lifestyle, workload, emotional support, stress level, etc. Then, do something to change it if you need to.
 Don’t sit around and wait for things to magically change.
 Create a support system, plan, or new habits to turn a poor habitude/mindset into a positive one.
-Lastly, don’t feel you have to do this on your own.
+Lastly, please don’t feel that you have to do this on your own.
 Hire a health coach, talk to a friend, or get some professional help.
-Take this tip seriously and start to change and live the life you always dreamed of!
-You deserve it!
+Take this tip seriously and start to change and live the life you always dreamed of.
+You really do deserve it!

 Being healthy in America is hard work.

-We drive everywhere, sit on our butts at work, and have every convenience food at our finger tips.
+We drive everywhere, sit on our butts at work, and have every convenience food at our fingertips.
 However, if you want to look better, feel better, do better, be more, you can.
 YOU CAN!
 One small change at a time.
 Move more, eat better, take care.

 Make 2016 the year!